solectrus/hosting/guide/synology/README.md

 - Forecast-Collector (optional)
 - Renault-Collector (optional)

-This example is tested on a Synology NAS DS220+, but should work on any Linux system with `x86_64` architecture which can run Docker.
+This guide is tested on a Synology NAS DS220+, but should work on any Linux system with `x86_64` architecture which can run Docker.
 A CPU with at least 2 cores is recommended, as well as a RAM upgrade to more than 2GB.
 A Linux Kernel v4 or higher is **required**, some older NAS devices don't work because they are on Kernel v3 and cannot be updated.

 This machine connects to your SENEC device, so it should be placed in the same network.